Previous Page Parent Page Next Page TOC

 Experimental Data

 Before you can execute a parameter estimation task you need to specify the dataset which COPASI will use to fit the parameters you have specified.
-Each experiment of your dataset contributes to the objective function with the following weighted sum of squares:
+The data can provided in any number of data files that can each contain one or more experiments, each experiment containing one or several data columns.
+All data points in the columns of all experiments contribute to the objective function with the following weighted sum of squares:

 $$E(P)=\sum_{i,j}\omega_{j}\cdot(x_{i,j}-y_{i,j}(P))^{2}$$